VynceCook/quacode_dbh/readme.txt

   cmake -DGECODE_SRC=path_to_Gecode_src -DGECODE_BIN=path_to_Gecode_bin .
 in the toplevel QuacodeDBH source directory.

+If you wish to use the cuda based algorithms you have to add -DQUACODE_USE_CUDA=true.

 If you want to separate the sources from the binaries (which is often a good choice), you can create another directory for QuacodeDBH binaries.
 Then go inside and invoke: